freetonsurfer/ton_client_dart/README.md

 #
 ## Supported Platforms

- Now it support only on Linux x64.
+ Now it is supported only on Linux x64.
 - Windows x64 will be available soon.
 - macOS throught some period of time.